Skyscanner/backpack-ios/CONTRIBUTING.md

 ./scripts/download-relative-fonts
 ```

-Once the fonts are downloaded, ensure they're visible in Xcode at _Example for Backpack/Resources_.
-If they aren't, right click on _Resources_, press _Add files to Backpack_ and add them.
+Once the fonts are downloaded, add them to the Xcode project under _Example for Backpack/Resources_.
+To do this, right click on _Resources_, press _Add files to "Backpack"_ and add them.

 ## Testing